blarknes/keyword-finder/README.md

 # how it works

 By default, the application runs on port 4576, which is the port provided by Spark.
-However, you have the flexibility to modify this setting in the [Application.java](src\main\java\com\keywordfinder\Application.java) file.
+However, you have the flexibility to modify this setting in the [Router.java](src\main\java\com\keywordfinder\Router.java) file.

 The **Application** file acts as the orchestrator, invoking the **Router** to configure all possible routes within the API.
 Each Controller is instantiated within this file, allowing for consistent handling of **all** incoming requests through the same class instances.